 At NYU Langone, our specialists in wound care, vascular surgery, and orthopedic surgery work together to provide care that addresses all aspects of your health.
 They offer treatment to help you heal as quickly as possible and prevent new ulcers from forming.

 NYU Langone’s Helen L. and Martin S. Kimmel Hyperbaric and Advanced Wound Healing Center is the only facility in Manhattan that offers monoplace chamber hyperbaric oxygen therapy.
 People with diabetic foot ulcers who do not respond to other treatments may find that pure oxygen accelerates the healing process.
-If healing is slowed due to reduced blood flow, our vascular surgeons can perform a minimally invasive procedure to improve circulation.
+If healing is slowed due to reduced blood flow, our vascular surgeons at the Limb Salvage and Restoration Center can perform a minimally invasive procedure to improve circulation.

 If misalignment of the foot contributes to the development of ulcers, our orthopedic surgeons at the Diabetic Foot and Ankle Center may recommend custom orthotic shoe inserts or surgery to correct it.